Ministries That Support Our Parish

 These people set-up and clean-up for each Sunday’s congregational gathering in the parish hall (Fitch Hall) where coffee and goodies are made available after each service.
 Kitchen Angels also ensure that kitchen supplies are available, and consumables are replenished, as required.

-The Communications Ministry Development Team works on a variety of projects including publication of The Bells of St. Mary, our monthly newsletter, coordinating email distribution of special events, and maintaining the St. Mary’s and Red Shirt Project web sites.
+The Communications Ministry Development Team works on a variety of projects including publication of The Bells of St. Mary, our monthly newsletter, coordinating email distribution of special events, and maintaining the St. Mary’s web site.